 The Flourish Process

-OUR NEIGHBORLY POSTURE AND PRESENCE
+OUR POSTURE AND COMMUNITY PRESENCE

-- Do neighbors feel welcome, seen and safe when they visit our space?
+• Do neighbors feel welcome, seen, and safe when they visit our space?

 ACTION STEPS in this quadrant can include: